 With features like prefunding employee cards, an easy-to-use app and dashboard, and automatic integration into your bookkeeping software, Bento makes it easy to control and track employee spending across as many cards as your business needs.
 To create your credit line, you’ll hook up your Bento card to your business bank account to easily transfer funds directly onto the card.

 On the surface, secured credit cards and prepaid business cards look pretty similar.
-But here’s where they differ: rather than paying a monthly bill to a credit card company as you would with a line of credit, when you use a prepaid card your expenses are deducted directly from your bank account.
-You won’t carry a balance from month to month, which means the Bento can’t help you build your credit.
+But here’s where they differ: Rather than paying a monthly bill to a credit card company as you would with a line of credit, when you use a prepaid card your expenses are deducted directly from your bank account.
+You won’t carry a balance from month to month, which means Bento can’t help you build your credit.

 So, Bento is best used in tandem with a secured credit card.
 That way, you can build your credit score and take advantage of Bento’s features.

 The Capital One Spark Classic for Business is the only dedicated business credit card on this list; it’s also the only unsecured business credit card on this list.
 That’s because, technically, this isn’t a business credit card for bad credit—it’s a business credit card for fair credit.
 But, at 550, you won’t find a lower minimum credit score required for card eligibility than this from a major, unsecured credit card issuer.

 So, this card is best for small business owners with average credit, but who can’t yet qualify for the best cards on the market.

 With this no-annual-fee card, you’ll earn unlimited 1% cash back on every purchase, and you can add additional employee cards at no extra cost.
 And since it is, in fact, a business credit card, your card activity will be reported to both the personal and business credit bureaus—that means a boost in both your personal and business credit scores, which only spells good things for your business’s financial future.

 We keep saying how important it is to use your credit card responsibly.
 It’d probably help to know what “responsible” card usage means, then.